 Peter

-PS: I should also mention: I eat a moderately healthy diet, weigh medium weight and hardly do any exercise - but in the last few days I have been doing more and more often :).
+PS: I should also mention: I eat a moderately healthy diet, weigh average weight, and hardly ever do any exercise – but I've been doing it more and more often in the last few days :).

 • Profile picture of Hartmut Göbel